-1957: Decca Records announced that “Rock Around The Clock” by Bill Haley and His Comets, which had become a hit in Great Britain before it was re-released in the United States, had sold over a million copies in the UK, mostly on 10-inch 78 rpm records.
+1957: Decca Records announced that “Rock Around The Clock” by Bill Haley and His Comets, which became a hit single in Great Britain before it was re-released in the United States, had sold over a million copies in the UK—mostly on 10-inch 78 rpm records.

 1961: Bobby Darin hosted Bobby Darin and Friends on NBC, making him the youngest person to headline a television special.